methminimadhush2000/User-Manual/docs/booking-process.md

 ## Searching Trains

-* Select starting station, destination station and date when it's need to make a booking.
+* Select your departure station, destination station, and travel date to start the booking process from the **Home Page**.
 * Click on ***Search*** button.

 ## Selecting a shedule
-* Select a shedule according to the preference.
+* Select a shedule according to the preference from the list of shedules.

 ![alt text](/assets/search-shedules.png)